Pathology of submeasures and $F_\sigma$ ideals: Pathology of submeasures

-In light of the notion of degree of pathology, we can see that an $F_{\sigma}$-ideal $\ideal$ is pathological if and only if $P(\varphi)=\infty$ whenever $\varphi$ is a lscsm such that $\fin(\varphi)=\ideal$.
-In the next section we present an example of a pathological $F_{\sigma}$-ideal, as a particular case of a general method of constructing pathological $F_{\sigma}$ ideals.
-However, we have the following open question.
+In light of the notion of degree of pathology, we can see that an $F_{\sigma}$ ideal $\ideal$ is pathological if and only if $P(\varphi)=\infty$ whenever $\varphi$ is a lscsm such that $\fin(\varphi)=\ideal$.
+In the next section we present an example of a pathological $F_{\sigma}$ ideal, as a particular case of a general method of constructing pathological $F_{\sigma}$ ideals.